bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/README.md

 * Tweak styling generally.
 * Ensure Convictions Table in Appendix 3 is readable on small screens.
 * Add additional semantics for abbreviations, times, dates, etc.
+* Convert SVGs to not use transforms.
+* Mark up Apology subheaders appropriately.
+* Tweak styling on Calls to Action.
 * ~~Create final cover image.~~
 * ~~Create final (un)copyright page.~~
-* add alt-text to all images.
+* ~~Add alt-text to all images.~~
-* Convert SVGs to not use transforms.
 * ~~Add metadata to book.~~
-* Mark up Apology subheaders appropriately
-* Tweak styling on Calls to Action

 ## Files and structure